SomeRandomCpu/aseprite-installer/README.md

 By default, the installer will package an updater.
 The updater will keep a copy of all nessecary build files as well as an additional script that you can run to redownload and update Aseprite by reusing previously downloaded deps and reusing options that were used when initially building Aseprite

 (Will be updated in the future)

+This is a fork of an older project that adapts it to work on Fedora Linux and slightly improves the code.